-In the mid-1960’s, the shoes were brought to market in the United States, and they’re currently sold in specialty shoe stores.
+In the mid-1960’s, the shoes were brought to market in the United States, and they’re currently sold in speciality shoe stores.

 How To Wear Birkenstocks

-It would behoove us to mention that Birkenstock sandals have been popular with two sets of people who aren’t known for being stylish:
+It would behove us to mention that Birkenstock sandals in the past have been associated with two sets of people who aren’t known for being stylish:

-- Dads.
-Not DILF’s, but guys with Dadbod who wear Dad jeans and do so non-ironically.
+- Older Men who wear Dad jeans unironically.
 If you see a guy wearing shorts, a Hawaiian shirt, socks and sandals, he’s probably a Dad and those are probably Birkenstocks.